jeremykenedy/laravel-material-design/README.md

 8. From the projects root folder run `sudo php artisan migrate`
 9. From the projects root folder run `sudo composer dump-autoload`
 10. From the projects root folder run `sudo php artisan db:seed`

+#### View the Project in Browser
+1. From the projects root folder run `php artisan serve`
+2. Open your web browser and go to `http://localhost`

 ###### Seeds
 1. Seeded Roles